MarilenaRoque/MarilenaRoque/README.md

 <hr>

-- :rocket: Currently, I’m daily working on [Microverse Program]( http://www.microverse.org) to improve my skills while developing projects in Pair Programming with developers from all over the globe.

 ### I am currently available for hire or freelance projects.
 So feel free to check out my projects and **let's connect**!!!